 3. Go overseas with a job plan

 You may not stick to the same job throughout your holiday, but going overseas with a job offer in place is the ideal situation.
-It is possible to travel to Canada without a job in place, but securing something before you leave can alleviate some of that stress of being in a new country.
+It is possible to travel to Canada without a job in place, but securing something before you leave can alleviate some of the stress of being in a new country.

 4. Open yourself up to finding new people and experiencing new things

 You chose to work and travel in an entirely new country for a reason – you want something new.
 So make sure you are open to soaking up all that your new environment entails.
 That could mean that you try new hobbies, eat new food and make new friends.
 Canada has many people who travel from all over the world to work and explore the country.
-This gives you plenty of opportunity to learn about different cultures and backgrounds while also meeting locals you can give you more insight into the Canadian way of life.
+This gives you plenty of opportunities to learn about different cultures and backgrounds while also meeting locals you can give you more insight into the Canadian way of life.

 5. Why are you really here?

 What did you intend on achieving when you decided to travel to a new country for work and adventure?
 There must have been a reason for choosing to leave your comfort zone.
-At the end of your trip you should be saying “I have achieved my goals and dreams”, rather than saying that you have wasted valuable time and didn’t take advantage of your circumstances.
+At the end of your trip, you should be saying “I have achieved my goals and dreams”, rather than saying that you have wasted valuable time and didn’t take advantage of your circumstances.

 It’s all about spending your time wisely and really delving into the new experience.
+Read more information about the Canadian Working Holiday Visa here.